Wisloe Privacy Statement

 - The Ernest Cook Trust, who are joint data controllers for this project.

-- Social, our consultation partner who processes your data on behalf of the council and The Ernest Cook Trust.
+- Social and Particpatr Ltd, our consultation partners who process your data on behalf of the council and The Ernest Cook Trust.

 - Other contracted project partners and then only in anonymised form for the purposes of this project.